metisx-dev/xvector/README.md

 xvecCreateBuffer(&vectorBuf, context, sizeof(vectors)); // Create a buffer to hold vectors.
 The reference count of the buffer is 1.

-xvecCopyToBuffer(vectorBuf, vectors, 0, sizeof(vectors)); // Copy vectors to the buffer
+xvecCopyHostToBuffer(vectorBuf, vectors, 0, sizeof(vectors)); // Copy vectors to the buffer

 xvecVectorArray vectorArray;
 status = xvecCreateVectorArray(&vectorArray, context, dimension); // Create a vector array.

-xvecSetVectorArrayVectors(vectorArray, vectorBuf, vectorCount); // Set the buffer to vector array.
+xvecSetVectorArrayBuffer(vectorArray, vectorBuf, vectorCount); // Set the buffer to vector array.
 Now, the reference count of the buffer is 2.

 xvecReleaseBuffer(vectorBuf); // The reference count of the buffer is 1, so the buffer is still alive.